-The Charitable Foundation of the Grand Lodge of Maine sponsors the Masonic Bikes for Books program to encourage students to read.
-This year alone approximately 90 Masonic Lodges throughout Maine will present nearly 2,500 bicycles to children participating in reading programs in local schools and public libraries.
+The Maine Masonic Charitable Foundation sponsors the Masonic Bikes for Books program to encourage students to read.
+This year alone approximately 90 Masonic Lodges throughout Maine will present over 3,000 bicycles to children participating in reading programs in local schools and public libraries.
 Evidence shows that schools participating in the program are witnessing improved reading scores among their students.
 Books also enlighten, inspire, bring happiness and success, challenge our perspectives and provide comfort at difficult times in our lives.

 It’s essential to establish a love for reading early in life.
 Towards that end, Masons in Maine are happy to bring the Masonic Bikes for Books program to students throughout Maine’s Elementary and Middle schools.
 The objectives of the program are threefold: